chadless1/bucketgolf_scorecard/README.md

 # Bucket Golf Scorecard

-scorecard for bucketgolf
+a simple scorecard for bucketgolf.

-track your score for 6 holes
+track your score for 6 holes.

-every hole is a par 3
+every hole is a par 3.

 lowest score wins!